sting-ioc/sting/docs/performance.md

 variants had names prefixed with "lazy_" and "eager_" respectively.

 It is expected that most applications that use Sting are in the "medium" or "eager_medium" category.
-Although it should be noted that when the Sting authors were migrating applications to Sting, almost all of the applications where closer to the "large" category.
+Although it should be noted that when the Sting authors were migrating applications to Sting, all but one of the applications where closer to the "large" category.

 The number of inputs into a component seemed to have no significant performance impact in either application